 What I learned from Groundwater Week 2019

 I attended the Groundwater Week conference in Las Vegas.
 I am new to the industry; my background is in computer software.
 My purpose was to learn and get guidance on the next steps I could take.
-If you experienced in this industry, then this list may sound rudimentary.
+If you are experienced in this industry, then this list may sound rudimentary.
 However, the following fast/observations stuck with me.

 • Irrigation is a large consumer of groundwater.
 I talked to a handful of contractors that inherited a family-owned drilling business.
 Most were primarily farmers and use drilling as secondary means.
 This leads me to believe that the groundwater industry may be apart of a horizontal business scheme involved in the production of crops.